-AWBZ is managed by one sickness fund (ZFW funds) in each of 31 regions.
+the Ministry of Health and its supervisory board do not intervene.
+In the Netherlands, the AWBZ is managed by one sickness fund (ZFW funds) in each of 31 regions.
 Concessions for the management of the AWBZ are put out to tender for 5 years each.
 In most cases the sickness fund with the highest number of insurants in one region receives the concession.
 Sickness funds receive full financial compensation for the management of the AWBZ.
-Unlike Germany, the sickness funds of the ZFW (normal medical care) are carrying more financial risks.
+Unlike Germany, the sickness funds of the ZFW (normal medical care) are carrying more financial risks of their own.
 Until 1995, sickness funds only had to carry 2.5 per cent of the difference between planned and real costs but in 1997 this share was increased to 27 per cent and is projected to be 65 per cent in the future.
 At the same time, contribution rates are the same for every fund and cannot be increased independently.

 The question of ownership is closely related to the number of sickness funds, the option to choose between different funds and finally the nature of competition among different funds in the four countries.
-The number of sickness funds as well as the membership in each country as a per cent of the total population is displayed in tables 4.1 and 4.2.
+The number of sickness funds as well as the membership in each country as a per cent of the total population is displayed in tables 3.1 and 3.2.

 In France, membership in one of the three large sickness fund schemes, (the general scheme, CNAMTS, covering salaried employees in commerce and industry and their families, the agricultural scheme, and the scheme for the self-employed) or in several small schemes for special occupations (e.g., seaman, civil servants) is strictly determined by type of employment.
 Therefore, there is no choice for insurants and no competition among sickness funds in France.
-This kind of institutional organisation is quite similar to that found in Japan, where membership in certain sickness funds is at first also determined by occupational status.
-Citizens who are employed in bigger companies of a certain size are usually insured by society-managed sickness funds which often belong to the company itself.
-Employees of smaller companies without attached sickness funds are either insured by one of the sickness fund schemes for special occupations or, if not, they covered by the Government-managed scheme.
-All other citizens who are not insured by occupation, such as the self-employed, retirees and others are compulsorily insured by the municipal insurance scheme of their local community (also classified as NHI "National Health Insurance").
+This kind of institutional organisation is guite similar to that found in Japan, where citizens except employees are compulsory insured by the municipal insurance scheme of their local community (also classified as NHI "National Health Insurance").
+Sickness funds of employees are determined by occupational status and the company size.
+Employees of bigger companies of a certain size are usually insured by company-based society-managed sickness funds, whereas employees of small-to-medium-sized companies without attached sickness funds are usually insured by Government-managed schemes.
+Public employees and others are covered by sickness funds established on the basis of occupation categories.
 Altogether, there are 5,192 (2000) different sickness funds in Japan which, unlike other countries such as Germany, have increased over the last decades while decreasing over the last years.
 As in France there is so far no free choice between funds and no competition among them.